renanbs/pdv/README.md

 The main idea of the architecture was based on the Clean Architecture, so I chose to follow the Hexagonal Architecture.

  - It was only tested on Linux.

+The "Nosso Segundo Desafio" is in this link: https://github.com/renanbs/pdv/blob/master/code-review.py

 ## Requirements